 Your children starting school is one of the biggest milestones you’ll face.
 For me it was certainly the most emotive, my babies were really growing up.
 It was the start of a new chapter, the boys being more independent from us, off to make new friends and learn so many new things.
+I felt like I wasn’t ready for them to start school.
 For families with twins, starting school means there may be some extra things to consider.
-I’ve written about my top concerns below.
+Here are the top concerns I had.

 To separate or not to separate?